-With the holidays upon us, friends and family are stopping by and maybe even staying for a night or two.
+With the holidays upon us, friends and family stop by and stay for a night or two.

-It was the best decision, considering we use every inch of the house each day, although I sometimes dream of a space I could keep lovely year-round for company.
+It was the best decision, considering we use every inch of the house, although I sometimes dream of a space I could keep lovely year-round for company.

-But in this new world of working from home, even if you do have a guest room, it’s likely serving double or triple duty these days.
+But even if you have a guest room, it’s likely to serve double or triple duty.

-So when one of my best friends, Neen, told me she was flying in for a quick, less than 24 hour trip to visit me and the girls (her goddaughters) I thought it would be the perfect opportunity to figure out what to do with guests other than throwing one of the kids out of their room for the night.
+I shared this last year when one of my best friends, Neen, told me she was flying in for a quick, less than 24-hour trip to visit me and the girls (her goddaughters).

-Since I spent a ton of time researching (and sending back) so many items, until I created a space and system that we can use anytime we get to host someone, I thought I’d share what I came up with here.
+I spent a ton of time researching (and sending back) so many items until I created a space and system we can use anytime we get to host someone, so I am sharing what I came up with here.